manticoresoftware/manticoresearch/manual/Searching/Sorting_and_ranking.md

 * `sum`, which adds the argument expression over all matched fields.
 For example `sum(1)` should return the number of matched fields.
 * `top`, which returns the highest value of the argument across all matched fields.
+* `max_window_hits`, manages a sliding window of hit positions to track the maximum number of hits within a specified window size.
+It removes outdated hits that fall outside the window and adds the latest hit, updating the maximum number of hits found within that window.

 ### Formula expressions for all the built-in rankers